rayanc72/HybriD3/docs/index.rst

 ============================================
-Welcome to the HybriD3 documentation!
+Welcome to the documentation of the HybriD\:sup:`3` database.
 ============================================

-This is the beginning of our HybriD3 documentation.
+This is the beginning of our HybriD\:sup:`3` documentation.
 Please be patient while we work on completing it.

 ---------
 Contents